fbpx

 Medical services:

-• Cryopreservation and storage of sperm during 12 months
+• Cryopreservation of sperm (UNLIMITED)

-• Prenatal care program “Waiting for baby” (without cost of medicines)*
+• Prenatal care program “Expecting baby”

 Non-medical services: